 Accused of Fraud?
-Our Tampa Defense Lawyers Are Here to Help.
+Our Tampa Defense Lawyers Can Help.

 If you have been charged with a fraud-related crime, talking to an attorney is one of the first steps you should take in this serious situation.
-There are many different types of fraud, and at Thomas & Paulk, P.A. we are experienced in representing clients in the face of all of these charges on a state or federal level.
+There are many different types of fraud.
+At Thomas & Paulk, we are experienced in representing clients in the face of all of these charges on a state or federal level.

 Our firm can handle fraud cases of all kinds, including:

 Accounting fraud is a white collar crime that refers to the falsifying of accounting records.
-Individuals commit this crime for the purpose of boosting their net income, adjusting sales figures or hiding income.
-This crime is done by many companies to ensure that they meet Security and Exchange Commission's earning standards.
+Individuals commit this crime for the purpose of boosting their net income, adjusting sales figures, or hiding income.
+At times, companies may be accused of this crime if they're thought to have committed unlawful acts to try to meet the Security and Exchange Commission's earning standards.

 - Company executives

 The penalty for accounting fraud will depend on the type of accounting fraud committed.
 It can be the result of channel stuffing, which is selling at the end of the quarter whatever is necessary to meet the company's forecast.
-Revenue recognition is when a company recognizes revenue prior to its actual existence.
+Revenue recognition occurs when a company recognizes revenue prior to its actual existence.
 Another common type of accounting fraud is when the accountant omits data with the intention of creating false statements.
-If books are kept open after the completion of a quarter in hopes to make up the difference, an individual can also be charged with accounting fraud.
+If books are kept open after the completion of a quarter in hopes of making up the difference, an individual can also be charged with accounting fraud.